fenos/dqlx-docs/docs/mutations/set.md

 response, err := db.Mutation().Set(data).Execute(ctx)
 ```

-You can access the newrly generated `uids` of the above records form the `response` object
+You can access the newly generated `uids` of the above records form the `response` object

 ```go
 response.Raw.Uids // map[string]string